aptech/docs/docs/CR-strput.rst

 ----------------
 .. function:: strput(substr, str, off)

     :param substr: the substring to be laid over the other string.
     :type substr: string

     :param str: the string to receive the substring.
     :type str: string

-    :param off: the offset in str to place substr.
+    :param off: the offset in *str* to place *substr*.
 The offset of the first byte is 1.
     :type off: scalar

     :returns: y (*string*), the new string.